DARPA-ASKEM/terarium-docs/docs/simulation/simulate-model.md

             It's recommended to use multiple charts if the variables you want to display have very different magnitudes.

-??? list "To save simulation results as a new dataset"
+??? list "Save simulation results as a new dataset"

     - On the Simulate pane, click :material-content-save-outline:{ aria-hidden="true" } **Save as new dataset**.